ayushkadbe/Shopping_Flutter_App/README.md

 # myapp

-myapp is A CATALOG APP showing List of Products on HomeScreen using ListView & ListTile taking data from local Catalog.json file
+myapp is A LISTVIEW CATALOG APP showing List of Products on HomeScreen using ListView & ListTile taking data from local Catalog.json file

 ## Getting Started